newrelic/newrelic-pixie-integration/README.md

 ## Script registration behaviour

 The integration will consider scripts that start with `nri-` as managed by the integration.
-Scripts are registered per cluster and follow the `nri-<script name>-<cluster name>` pattern.
+Scripts are registered per cluster and follow the `nri-<script name> (<cluster name>)` pattern.
 The integration updates the scripts to bring them in-sync with the provided configuration.
 Scripts that are no longer present in the configuration are deleted.
 If you already have scripts that start with `nri-`, the integration will remove these if they are not specified in the integration configuration.

 A cluster name can only be used for a single cluster.
-Scripts that follow the `nri-<script name>-<cluster name>` pattern with the same `<cluster-name>` but that were registered from another cluster will be overwritten or deleted.
+Scripts that follow the `nri-<script name> (<cluster name>)` pattern with the same `<cluster-name>` but that were registered from another cluster will be overwritten or deleted.

 ## Support